 Point 3: Editing and Sharing your Educational Video

 Editing is where the story gets told.
 If someone watched your video without knowing the premise, would they understand?
 Might the editing style and flow of the video imply it's a promotional video with a sales agenda?
 The Script and Creative Brief had a plan, and are important to stick to, but in the end, the video has to make sense on it’s own.
 Keep the end viewer in mind at all times.

 The fun part begins – the edit is where the ‘story’ is told.
 In your editing app, create a new project.
 If you’re using iMovie to edit your educational video, choose a theme for the video.
 Keep it simple – the focus should be on the interviews, not the fancy effect associated with an iMovie project theme.
 Look at other videos like yours if need be.
 When you’ve chosen and setup a theme, press done.

-Recommended Video Editing Apps for Educational Videos
+Easy Editing Apps for Educational Videos

 I've used all three video editing applications below for professional work and can recommend each of them.
 They've got their unique benefits, and depending not the scope of your project and your experience, they each have their place.
 I got my start on iMovie and recommend if you're a beginner, that you do too, but if you've got access to a higher-end app and have the time and patience to learn it, it may very well be worth it.

 iMovie (available for macOS and iOS) – This reliable and easy to use video editing application is available for both as iMovie for Macs and iMovie for iPhones (and any modern iOS device, including iPad and iPod Touch).
 I personally recommend every novice gets their start with iMovie before moving onto any other application.